stackbit-projects/nibble-6deef/content/about.md

 I've previously did an internship on a project of conservation of the Iberian Wolf in the northern of Portugal and also participated in a project to study the genetics of the Guinea Baboon populations in Mauritania.

-This space is intended to document some of the things I've learnt during period, which should end by the Fall of 2021 and other, *more or less*, personal topics.**
+This space is intended to document some of the things I've learnt during period, which should end by the Fall of 2021 and other, *more or less*, personal topics.

-**My hobbies are

-> The world always seems brighter when you’ve just made something that wasn’t there before.
-Neil Gaiman

-As a hobby, John Doe authors the most influential design blog in Sweden with over 100,000 page views a month.
-He lives in Stockholm with his beautiful wife and two boys.
+My hobbies are going on walks with my puppy, relaxing with my cat on my lap, doing analog photography and reading books.

-*Thank You for reading!
+Thank You for reading!

-fsaf

-ff

-*